 I have been patching and quilting for over thirty years - since I was 15 years old.
 Having begun with the basics of hand patching and quilting, I have since experimented with many techniques and styles and I continue to seek new challenges and to push my boundaries as a quilter.

 I am also very interested in quilt history and in textiles in general, an interest that has been easy to pursue alongside a career in fine arts and history.
 Writing and lecturing about the history and development of quilts in various parts of the world is something I do with pleasure.
-In the course of my 'day job' as a Museum Head of Collections and Presentation, I have also curated a number of quilt and textile exhibitions, of both historic and art quilts.
+I have been privileged to visit and view a number of fascinating textile collections, both on business trips and during holidays abroad.
+In the course of my 'day job' as a Museum Chief Curator, I have also curated a number of quilt and textile exhibitions, of both historic and art quilts.

 Apart from patchwork and quilting I also embroider, although that is a secondary hobby.